 My only criticism is wanting more.
 A short afterword providing some background into the original art, where it’s been, and how it came to be in this collection would have been the icing on the cake.

-And now this presentation, I can only hope, inspires others to publish foreign language material in the AE format.
+I can only hope this presentation inspires others to publish foreign language material in the AE format.